 Interestingly, the claim is that each fiber is put under 200 tons of pressure to create a pleasant texture.
 The patriots among you will be pleased to know that the mat is manufactured in the USA.

 The same sensationalist tone is also present in the DVDs (you get two of them), but if you can disregard that, it is actually plenty useful with lots of good exercise regimes that will certainly be very beneficial for your health.
 Just temper your expectations.
 Rebounding is a great exercise – some 70% more efficient than jogging – but it’s “just that” – exercise, and there’s nothing too magical about it.
 The DVD will help you get the most out of it.
 Their website also has plenty of exercises and videos to keep you interested.

 Along with the rebounder, you get an adjustable stabilizer bar (handlebar) which can be adjusted to three heights.
 The bar is a tad too high for small children, but they shouldn’t be using these rebounders in the first place – there are plenty of trampolines made specifically for kids!

 The carrying bag is made out of sturdy material and will keep your trampoline safe when folded away.

 Warranty & Assembly

-This mini trampoline comes with a 5 year warranty on all parts and a 30 day (some) money-back guarantee (minus a 50$ restocking fee).
+This mini trampoline comes with a 5-year warranty on all parts and a 30 day (some) money-back guarantee (minus a 50$ restocking fee).
 This is good and shows that the manufacturer has confidence in their products.
-They also have a phone customer support which is very pleasant and forthcoming.
+They also have phone customer support which is very pleasant and forthcoming.
 You get two extra springs included in the package, should one of them fail.